Mallorca: Cuisine

 In 2005, there were over 2,400 restaurants on the island of Mallorca according to the Mallorcan Tourist Board, ranging from small bars to full restaurants.
 Olives and almonds are typical of the Mallorcan diet.
 Among the foods that are typical from Mallorca are sobrassada, arròs brut (saffron rice cooked with chicken, pork and vegetables), and the sweet pastry ensaïmada.
 Also Pa amb oli is a popular dish.
+Majorcan soup a common rustic food which is often closer in texture to a casserole or very thick stew, and is typically is eaten with a fork rather than a spoon.

 Herbs de Majorca is a herbal liqueur.

 Language

 The two official languages of Mallorca are Catalan and Spanish, a dialect of the former being the indigenous language of Mallorca.
 The local dialect of Catalan spoken in the island is Mallorquí, with slightly different variants in most villages.
 Education is bilingual in Catalan and Spanish, with some teaching of English.

 In 2012, the then-governing People's Party announced its intention to end preferential treatment for Catalan in the island's schools to bring parity to the two languages of the island.
 It was said that this could lead Mallorcan Catalan to become extinct in the fairly near future, as it was being used in a situation of diglossia in favour of the Spanish language.
 However, following a May 2015 election that swept a pro-Catalan party into power, this policy was dropped.